 As we approach Christmas Eve, Christmas Day…and consider all the ways that God intervened and ordained in circumstances, times, the lives of people…and as we consider every single detail, yet even still within the constraints of free will- let us also not fail to acknowledge Him, with praise and thanksgiving.
 Even with our pens!

-I would like to wrap up the 12 Days of Christmas Journaling -Prompts for the Season, with a plethora of prompts to help you journal in ways that nurture your soul from now right up until the very last tick of the clock as it approaches the New Year.
+I would like to offer the next plethora of prompts to help you journal in ways that nurture your soul from now right up until the very last tick of the clock as it approaches the New Year.
 This is a list of prompts to choose from and enjoy.
 Take a few minutes and check in with your own heart and soul as you start the day, or end it.

 Feel free to use the prompts in any way that seems good.
 You can for write for seven minutes or ten, or longer.
 You can go light or deep, creative or a combination of any of these!
 This will be our Grand Finally!
 We have a few different options- some are phrases, some are words, some are quotes.
 Respond to the quotes, phrases and words.
 Choose a prompt see where it leads.
 Enjoy!